 The library you create should be something that gets preserved for many years.
 Make backup copies on DVDs, USB memory sticks, and portable hard drives.
 Review your backup method from time to time to make sure they stay in a readable form as technology advances.
 Using a cloud backup service preserves things even if you have a fire or other disaster.

 You may wish to upload all your photos to one of the various photo-sharing sites.
 These are good for short-term sharing, but can’t be depended on to preserve photos for generations.
 Too many have been bought out or shut down to consider them a viable archival method.

 The library of photos you create is something you can share.
 Send copies of the entire library, on a DVD or USB memory stick, to all your relatives.
 The more copies that are out there, the more likely that one will survive for generations.

 Don’t forget that your photos may have value to others.
 Consider sending copies to appropriate organizations such as local historical societies, libraries, and such.
 Often old photos include buildings with historical interest, or even just what a neighborhood used to look like decades ago.
 Even people who may not know who you are may find elements of your family pictures of interest many years in the future.

 I’ve been using (and selling) Canon MX922 inkjet multifunction printers for a long time and very much like them.
-They do pretty much everything, and I’ve seen them on sale for $50 and are readily available (for now) for $99.
+They do pretty much everything, and I’ve seen them on sale for $49 (a couple of years ago).
 If you use them with non-OEM ink, you can get your cost per page down to pretty much the cost of the paper.